 - Passion – We have the burning desire to achieve in all we do.

 These values have been around for quite a long time now.
 They are just part of the environment.
-But when we first introduced them to the company-at-large, we were met with a lot of resistance and skepticism.
+But when we first introduced them to the company-at-large, there was a lot of resistance and skepticism.
 I wondered how to deal with that.
-And we hadn’t gotten Crystal D to be more yet.
+Crystal D wasn’t “more” yet.

 The question that had been left untouched in our conversations was “more of what?”